KirtoXX/face-v1.3/README.md

 ### 2.fix the Android client
 1 Download the Android client，url：<p>
-2.Open the Android client by Android stdio,ix the <host> on java/ljw/myapi(make sure keep same with Flask_serving)   <p>
+2.Open the Android client by Android stdio,fix the host on java/ljw/myapi  <p>
+    (make sure keep same with Flask_serving)   <p>
 3.Install the Android client on your Smart Phone,enjoy it!<p>
 ![](https://github.com/KirtoXX/face-v1.3/blob/master/reference/client.png)